dasch-swiss/dsp-docs/docs/index.md

 ### For developers

-The documentation for developers is splited into different groups depending on the software repository.
+The documentation for developers is split into different groups depending on the software repository.

 - [Overview](developers/getting-started.md)

 - [DSP-API](dsp-api/05-internals/development/) is the main software framework in the back-end.

 - [DSP-APP](dsp-app/how-to-contribute/)

+- [DSP-Tools](dsp-tools) is a python library to enable researchers and data stuarts to work with the API (e.g. creating data models, uploading data, etc.).

 - [DSP Libraries](developers/libraries/index.md)